-For the Bachelor of Science degree, the student must complete 24 credit hours of honors work, 18 in geology and 6 in other approved honors work.
-For the Bachelor of Arts degree, the requirements are 15 credit hours in geology and 9 credit hours outside geology in other approved honors work.
-The following upper division geology courses are approved for H-Option contracts1: G323 Structural Geology; G334 Principles of Sedimentation and Stratigraphy; G403 Optical Mineralogy and Petrography; G404 Geobiology (3 cr.) plus G410 Undergraduate Research in Geology (1 cr.); G406 Introduction to Geochemistry; G413 Introduction to Earth Physics; G415 Principles of Geomorphology; G416 Economic Geology; G430 Principles of Hydrology; G499 Honors Research in Geology.
-The student must complete 3 credit hours in G499 Honors Research in Geology to satisfy the requirements for the honors component.
-The overall grade point average must be 3.3 with a 4.0 in all honors work.
+For the Bachelor of Science degree, honors students must complete 24 credit hours of honors work, 18 in geology and 6 in other approved honors courses.
+For the Bachelor of Arts degree, the requirements are 15 credit hours in geology and 9 credit hours outside geology in other approved honors courses.
+The following upper-division geology courses are approved for H-Option contracts1: G323 Structural Geology; G334 Principles of Sedimentation and Stratigraphy; G403 Optical Mineralogy and Petrography; G404 Geobiology (3 cr.) plus G410 Undergraduate Research in Geology (1 cr.); G406 Introduction to Geochemistry; G413 Introduction to Geophysics; G415 Principles of Geomorphology; G416 Economic Geology; G430 Principles of Hydrology; G499 Honors Research in Geology.
+The student must complete 3 credit hours in G499 Honors Research

-1 H-Options are the most popular and frequent way that students earn honors credit.
-An H-Option requires that a student work out with the instructor of a course a specific contract for a paper, field project, oral presentation, etc., during the first four weeks of the semester.
-By the end of that period, the H-Option form with all the necessary signatures must be submitted to the Honors Program.
+1H-Options are the most popular and frequent way that students earn honors credit.
+An H-Option requires that a student work out with the instructor of a course a specific contract for a paper, field project, oral presentation, etc., early in the semester.
+All the necessary signatures of approval, including that of the director of the Honors Program, must be submitted to the Honors Program office before consent to begin research will be given.